Janine Kitson, Independent for Davidson

 - North Shore Times Community Medal for Conservation & the Environment, 2010.

-Janine has lived most of her life in Gordon and attended Gordon Public School and Killara High School, as well as Yokohama International School and Nepean High School.
+Janine has lived most of her life in Gordon and attended Gordon Public School and Killara High School.

 Born in Hamilton, New Zealand in 1960, Janine has renounced her New Zealander citizenship in order to stand for the upcoming Federal election.